Cyb3r-Jak3/blog/blog/_posts/2023-02-17-Cloudflared-DoT-proxy.md

 categories: [Tutorial]
 ---

 This is a short tutorial on setting up [cloudflared](https://github.com/cloudflare/cloudflared) to proxy DoH for use with service like [Pi.Hole](https://pi-hole.net/).
-Old guides use `sudo cloudflared service install --legacy` and the `--legacy` flag is not longer available.
+Old guides use `sudo cloudflared service install --legacy` and the `--legacy` flag was [removed](https://github.com/cloudflare/cloudflared/commit/706523389c83ad3bc9b950bd6cb712864e23f586#diff-b10aaca38c8d89afa4c14ffbc373252118ed207da5216b611e1df2405643af08).

 ## Download

-The first thing that is needed is to install cloudflared.
-Installation instructions are available [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/#set-up-a-tunnel-locally-cli-setup).
+The first thing that is needed is to install cloudflared, [install instructions](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/#set-up-a-tunnel-locally-cli-setup).
 For linux based OSs, I use the [cloudflared package repo](https://pkg.cloudflare.com/index.html) as it makes it easier to update.

 If you want to manually install it then you can use the following commands.
 Please make a note on the architecture you are installed on and make adjustments as needed.
 See the [releases](https://github.com/cloudflare/cloudflared/releases/latest/) for a full list of supported architectures.